 Our equality and diversity commitment

-We are committed to equality and diversity within the workplace and will ensure that everyone is treated with dignity and respect.
+We are committed to equality and diversity within the workplace, so that everyone is treated with dignity and respect.

-If you apply to us for a job we will:
+If you apply for a job with us, we will:

 - Recruit and promote staff based on their ability and suitability to do the work